 The cost is free, however there is a suggested donation of $3 per visitor.

-Monday through Friday Noon to 4:00 pm
+Monday - Friday from Noon to 4:00 PM

 The Farm House Museum is closed on weekends unless otherwise noted on the event calendar, all University holidays, and University breaks.
-See the homepage or social media for up-to-date closings and announcements.
+See the homepage or social media for up-to-date weather related closings and announcements.
 Please contact our office with any further questions regarding admission and/or museum hours: 515-294-3342.

 The Farm House Museum is located at Iowa State University in Ames, Iowa.